lrq3000/pyFileFixity/README.rst

 -  Support for erasures (null bytes) and even errors-and-erasures, which literally doubles the repair capabilities.
 To my knowledge, this is the only freely available parity software that supports erasures.
--  Included a prediction of the total file size given your parameters, and the total time it will take to encode/decode.
+-  Display the predicted total ecc file size given your parameters, and the total time it will take to encode/decode.
 -  No external library needed, only native Python 2.7.x (but with PyPy it will be way faster!).